0x0539/tap.io/README.md

 The interface basically amounts to two things:

-1. invoking the superclass (Renderer) constructor with the game state
+1. invoking the superclass (Renderer) constructor with the Game object
 2. implementing render

 The render function should actually render the ```this.game.projectedState``` data, which is an